 While the risk of scar rupture is very different than the risk of unscarred rupture, it is similar to other serious obstetrical emergencies such as placental abruption, cord prolapse, and postpartum hemorrhage.

-* Zwart (2009) differentiated between uterine rupture and dehiscence, featured 358,874 total deliveries, 25,989 of which were trials of labor.
+* Zwart (2009) differentiated between uterine rupture and dehiscence, featured 358,874 total deliveries, 25,989 of which were trials of labor after a cesarean.
 Zwart included 97% of births in The Netherlands between August 1, 2004 and August 1, 2006, making it “the largest prospective report of uterine rupture in women without a previous cesarean in a Western country.”

 Zwart, J. J., Richters, J. M., Ory, F., de Vries, J., Bloemenkamp, K., & van Roosmalen, J. (2009, July).
 Uterine rupture in the Netherlands: a nationwide population-based cohort study.
 BJOG: An International Journal of Obstetrics and Gynaecology, 116(8), pp. 1069-1080.
 Retrieved January 15, 2012, from http://onlinelibrary.wiley.com/doi/10.1111/j.1471-0528.2009.02136.x/full